-Includes assets where policyholders bear most of the investment risk.
+2 Includes assets where policyholders bear most of the investment risk.
 In the second half of 2011 two with-profit funds moved from 'Participating supported' to 'Participating non-supported' as they no longer require shareholder support.

-This information is presented on a look through basis to underlying funds where available.
+3 This information is presented on a look through basis to underlying funds where available.

-Includes repurchase loans of £3,003 million, policy loans of £15 million, other loans of £41 million, net derivatives of £1,797 million and other investments of £960 million.
+4 Includes repurchase loans of £3,003 million, policy loans of £15 million, other loans of £41 million, net derivatives of £1,797 million and other investments of £960 million.

-December 2010 comparatives have not been provided.
-It was considered more relevant to instead provide an update on the exposures at 30 June 2011, as detailed in the Group's 2011 Interim Report.
+31 December 2010 comparatives have not been provided.
+It was considered more relevant to instead provide an update on the exposures disclosed at 30 June 2011, which were detailed in the Group's 2011 Interim Report.